TateWilson1/TateWilson1.github.io/README.md

 - HTML5
 - CSS3
 - JavaScript
-- [Any frameworks or libraries used, e.g., Bootstrap, React]
-- [Additional tools, e.g., Git, GitHub, etc.]
+- Font-Awesome
+- Git
+- GitHub

-## Installation
+## Visit

-To run this project locally, follow these steps:
+To view this project,

 Visit the website at www.tatewilson1.github.io